Holly Johnson

-William "Holly" Johnson (born 9 February 1960) is an English singer, songwriter and artist, best known as the lead vocalist of Frankie Goes to Hollywood, who achieved huge commercial success in the mid-1980s.
+William "Holly" Johnson (born 9 February 1960) is an English singer, songwriter and artist.
+He is best known as lead vocalist of Frankie Goes to Hollywood, who achieved huge commercial success in the mid-1980s.
 Prior to that, in the late 1970s he was a bassist for the band Big in Japan.
 In 1989, Johnson's debut solo album, Blast, reached number one in the UK Albums Chart.
 Two singles from the album – "Love Train" and "Americanos" – reached the top 5 of the UK Singles Chart.
 In the 1990s, he also embarked on writing, painting, and printmaking careers.

 Early life

 Johnson was born on 9 February 1960 in Liverpool, England, to Eric and Pat (née McGlouchlin) Johnson.
-His paternal grandfather Patrick was Irish and his maternal grandfather Patrick McGlouchlin was of 3/4 Indian descent.
+His paternal grandfather Patrick was Irish and his maternal grandfather Patrick McGlouchlin was of three-quarters Indian descent.
 Johnson was the third of four children and was nicknamed Billy as a child.
 He started his education in Liverpool at St Mary's Church of England primary school and at age eleven went to the Liverpool Collegiate School in Everton.
 At 14, Johnson took on the name Holly, inspired by actress Holly Woodlawn, a friend of Andy Warhol.

-During his second year at Liverpool Collegiate, Johnson and his friend were teased and nicknamed "Jolly Johnson" and "Honey Heath".
+During his second year at Liverpool Collegiate, Johnson and his friend were teased and nicknamed Jolly Johnson and Honey Heath.
 The two shared an interest in Marc Bolan and David Bowie.

 Johnson met his partner, Wolfgang Kuhle, in the early 1980s.